Promoting Smart Growth & Regional Planning

 SPhilbrick@mapc.org | 617-933-0733

-South Shore Coalition (SSC) subregion comprises 13 towns on the South Shore within the metropolitan Boston area.
-It consists of member positions, one for each of the 13 municipalities.The towns are Braintree, Cohasset, Duxbury, Hanover, Hingham, Holbrook, Hull, Marshfield, Norwell, Pembroke, Rockland, Scituate and Weymouth.
+South Shore Coalition (SSC) is a subregion that comprises 13 towns on the South Shore within the metropolitan Boston area, including Braintree, Cohasset, Duxbury, Hanover, Hingham, Holbrook, Hull, Marshfield, Norwell, Pembroke, Rockland, Scituate, and Weymouth.
+SSC promotes informed and active cooperation in planning for growth and preservation for its member communities.

 South Shore Coalition Subregional Coordinator